samriddhi125/Pest-Detection-and-Pesticide-Recommendation/README.md

 https://github.com/spMohanty/PlantVillage-Dataset/tree/master/raw/grayscale

 ## Plan of Action
+**Data Reading, Preprocessing and Labeling:**
+Using os.listdir we have read each file from its labeled folder and labeled it with the appropriate class and label_id for later classification.
+All images read were then flattened into 1-D arrays, and subsequently added to a dataframe.

+After reading the image from the file directory we have performed preprocessing step:
+- Grayscale conversion
+- Thresholding to create a binary mask
+- Morphological operations to clean the binary mask
+- Watershed segmentation algorithm
+- Average contour area calculation
+After preprocessing, we calculated the average contour area for each image, which was considered as the primary feature for classification, which was also added to the DataFrame.

+**K-Nearest Neighbors (KNN) Classification:**

+We used K-Nearest Neighbour classifier with n_neighbors = 3, from the scikit-learn library as the model to be trained.
+We split the data into training (80%) and testing (20%) sets.
+Then the model was trained on the data provided, and using joblib the trained model was saved to be deployed by Streamlit.

+**Model Evaluation:**

+The accuracy score was calculated by comparing the predicted labels with the actual labels in the test data.
+The validation score indicates the accuracy of the model's predictions.
+We achieved an Accuracy score of 65.035%.

 ## Our Goal:
 Obtain clearly segmented and labelled parts of the image to correctly identify the pest in the image and recommend pesticide for the identified class of pest.